maicaalmonte/maicaalmonte/README.md

 <br> 🧍‍♀️i'll improve the layout and add more features over time. but, dont get your hopes up
 <br> 🧘‍♀️this is just the byproduct of my overthinking and dissociative brain cells during a lucid interval
 <br> 🤸‍♀️so, nothing is seriously serious here — just a pure hobby
-<br> 👩‍🦯i'll be creating multiple mediocre websites (not even half as mediocre), trying out different APIs until i find a better project to fixate on
+<br> 👩‍🦯be creating multiple mediocre websites (not even half as mediocre), trying out different APIs until i find a better project to fixate on
 <br> 🧎‍♀️‍➡️also, still not a pro at this yet
 <br> 💁‍♀️just me overexplaining
 <br>